tfeist12/Obsidian/HPE Notes/To Do.md

 Disappointed with the lack of communication

-How many laid off in total on Homefleet
+How many laid off in total on Homefleet?

 Why such a sudden change from Wednesday.
 I'm sure Matt and Jonathan weren't too pleased to get a "just kidding" message a few days after being laid off